phaserjs/phaser/README.md

 ### Bug Fixes

 * If Game Objects change their frame, such as with an animated Sprite, and the change goes from a previously trimmed frame to a non-trimmed (full size) one, then the previous trim values were still left active, causing it to glitch (thanks stupot)
+* If you called StateManager.start from within a states `init` method which also had a `preload` method it would fail to start the next State.

 For details about changes made in previous versions of Phaser see the full Change Log at https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md